 The Center for Inclusive Design and Engineering (CIDE) has recently initiated a new program to support older adults in learning and using technology to reduce social isolation and loneliness.
-The project will network with community resources to train tech mentors, tech coaches, and to provide coaching, training, and materials to support older adults in the Colorado.
+The project will network with community partners to provide coaching, training, and materials to support older adults in Colorado.

 The project is networking with community partners to provide coaching, training, and materials to support older adults in Colorado and develop online teaching and support modules that local community Tech Mentors will use to help older persons in their community learn to use tablets/computers/phones, etc. for telehealth visits, social connection, banking, shopping, and other essential activities.

 Registered Tech Mentors will receive access to online and in-person training, printable materials, custom tutorial videos, and practice scenarios developed by experts at CIDE.
 These resources have been carefully designed and developed with support from community partners who work with older Coloradans every day.

 The Supporting Older Adults through Relationships and Resources (SOARR) with Technology project was created to reduce social isolation and loneliness of older adults in Colorado through the application of technology.
 The project aims to develop resources to train 50 technology mentors throughout Colorado who will, in turn, train an additional 125 technology coaches to meet the needs of over 750 older adults.